Azure/template-specs/README.md

-# Welcome to the Template Specs Private Preview
+# Welcome to Template Specs

 ## Read the docs